Neftedollar/Reaction/README.md

-# ¡Re:action!
+# ¡Reaction!

-Re:action is a lightweight Async Reactive ([Rx](http://reactivex.io/)) [Elmish](https://elmish.github.io/)-ish library for F# targeting [Fable](http://fable.io/) and [React](https://reactjs.org/).
+Reaction is a lightweight Async Reactive ([Rx](http://reactivex.io/)) [Elmish](https://elmish.github.io/)-ish library for F# targeting [Fable](http://fable.io/) and [React](https://reactjs.org/).
 This means that the code is [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) to JavaScript and thus the same code may be used both client and server side for full stack software development.

 Currently a playground project for experimenting with MVU-based web applications using async reactive functional programming (Async Observables) in F#.
 The project is heavily inspired by [Elm](http://elm-lang.org/) and [Elmish](https://elmish.github.io/) but currently a separate project since it does not have any dependencies to any of these projects.
 The inspiration for Async Observables and plain old functions (POF) comes from my own work with [aioreactive](https://github.com/dbrattli/aioreactive).